-KENSINGTON | CONTEXT
+KENSINGTON - CONTEXT - 1

-As a charming residential community situated near the University of California, Kensington has been a desirable neighborhood for academics, students, urban professionals, and families for decades.
+Situated near the University of California, Kensington has been a desirable neighborhood for academics, students, urban professionals, and families for decades.
 Kensington residents enjoy the community's panoramic views, mature trees, hillsides, walkable scale, and easy access to transit and regional parks.
 Although there is very limited potential for growth, many of the homes date from the 1930s and 40s and there is significant construction activity to upgrade and expand those homes.

 Kensington is oriented along Arlington Avenue ("the Arlington"), a winding thoroughfare that connects to Berkeley on the south and El Cerrito on the north.
 There is a small commercial district located on the Arlington just north of the Berkeley city limit.
 A second commercial district is located on Colusa Circle in the lower part of Kensington, near the border with El Cerrito.
-Although almost all of the homes in Kensington are single family, it is relatively dense.
+Although almost all of the homes in Kensington are single-family, densities are relatively high.
 Features that are important to the community include Kensington Park, Sunset View Cemetery, the University's Blake Garden, the Kensington Library, Kensington Elementary School, and public pedestrian paths.
 Unlike most unincorporated communities, Kensington has jurisdiction over many of its local services, including police, fire, parks, and waste collection.
 Many of the planning and development issues in Kensington relate to view preservation, design compatibility and scale, parking, hillside protection, ingress/egress, and emergency access.